-START has a circuit of 12 stations, which test different skills.
+START has a circuit of stations, which cover different skills.
 The stations include scenario based discussions on acute disease, chronic problems, behaviour difficulties and neonatal care.
 Other scenarios include safeguarding, ward handover and ethics.
 There are also scenarios on critical appraisal and teaching.
 You can read more about the circuit, watch our videos and download example scenarios on our how it works page.

 Who needs to, or should, take START?